 Council on Aging Housing Interventions

 In previous years, the Council on Aging has worked with approximately one resident of any age per year who was at risk of becoming homeless.
 In FY18, we worked with five residents who were, or who were about to be homeless, not including those for whom the Emergency Assistance Committee simply paid back rent to prevent eviction.
 These residents included seniors with extreme disabilities and critical illness, young mothers with children, seniors at risk of abuse, and more.
 The need for temporary housing ranged from one day to three months.he St. Vincent de Paul Food Pantry

 The St. Vincent de Paul Society

-The St. Vincent de Paul Food Pantry saw an increase of 63% in clients between just 2011 and 2017.
+The St. Vincent de Paul Food Pantry more than doubled the number of clients served between just 2011 and 2018.